 blog, under the tag

-Adventures of Jack and Stella.
+Adventures of Jack & Stella,

 Hard-edged far-future SF.
 A menace from the ancient past threatens

 galactic civilization.
 Aboard a world-sized Empire Ship, a boy comes of age in a

 society that sharpens men into weapons while the ship's Captain plans to resurrect